seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 'But a drum'! is't 'but a drum'?
 A drum so lost!
 There was excellent command,--to charge in with our
 horse upon our own wings, and to rend our own soldiers!

+**First Lord**
+That was not to be blamed in the command of the
+service: it was a disaster of war that Caesar
+himself could not have prevented, if he had been
+there to command.

 **BERTRAM**
 Well, we cannot greatly condemn our success: some